Tucson Mall: History

 In 2006, the Robinsons-May was changed to a Macy's after Macy's acquired them in a corporate purchase.
 The existing Macy's on the south side of the mall was vacated.

 In 2007, the former Macy's store was demolished in preparation for an extensive remodel and addition on the south side of the mall.
 The changes include the addition of a grand entrance hall in the location of the old anchor, extension of stores on both the east and west side of the new entrance, addition of multiple water features, complete update of facade from current Macy's to Mall Security Offices, and the addition of REI and The Cheesecake Factory on the south side of the Tucson Mall.
 A parking structure was also added adjacent to the current Macy's.

 In 2008, GameStop, formerly an Electronics Boutique, in the bottom floor was relocated to the center as a Software ETC on the top floor, also owned by Gamestop, hyped a bigger, better Gamestop, this larger center one being the result.
 Mervyn's closed their store with the chain's demise.

 In 2009, Forever 21 opened in the approximately 80000 sqft space formerly anchored by Mervyn's as part of its strategy to open larger stores with a more diverse merchandise selection.

 On February 6, 2020, it was announced that Sears would be closing as part of a plan to close 31 stores nationwide.
 The store closed in April 2020.

+On March 17, 2025, it was announced the Forever 21 would close as part of a plan to liquidate all of the chain's 350 US stores following the company's bankruptcy.
+The store closed on May 1st, 2025, along with every other location.